EddieTheEd/litblog/content/winton/strawberries.md

 ![](../alisonvroomvroom.png)

 Perhaps this could be alluding to the title of Gwen Harwood's <u>Burning Sappho</u>?
 I mean, the similarities are pretty obvious.
 Alison writes a *poem*, about *two girls burning*.
 Alison becomes a "born-again lesbian", with the word "lesbian" being derived from Sappho's home island.
 And both Harwood and Winton are classic Australian authors.
 I guess that means Vic's relationship with Alison was doomed from the beginning, with Gail recounting how Vic "dreamed of piling her into a car and tearing out of town".
-Vic charges himself with the duty to protect Alison, with his toxic masculine values of controlling and protecting women kicked into full gear.
+Vic charges himself with the duty to protect Alison, with his toxic masculine values of controlling and 'protecting' women kicked into full gear.

 ![](../gwenharwoodtimwinton.png)